the Art (& a little Science) of Muscle Energy Techniques

 A Person-Centred Approach

-My approach to learning and teaching recognises and appreciates that each person brings with them personal qualities, experience, knowledge and skill that forms their true starting point.
+My approach to learning and teaching recognises and appreciates that each person brings with them personal qualities, experience, knowledge, and skill that forms their true starting point.
 The way that we create and hold the space in a person-centred learning environment allows and actively encourages each individual to follow their personal path through the learning.
 The aim is to support you in reaching your potential by encouraging the discovery of new knowledge and skill through direct personal and shared experience.

 This person-centred approach also provides an effective model for how we work with our clients.
-We need to create a therapeutic environment that recognises and works with the unique personal qualities, experience, knowledge and skills each of our clients brings.
+We need to create a therapeutic environment that recognises and works with the unique personal qualities, experience, knowledge, and skills each of our clients brings.
 This requires that as therapists we have a variety of approaches to draw on and the awareness to use them to meet individual needs.

 About Muscle Energy Technique (MET)?

 Muscle Energy Technique (MET) is a form of manual therapy with its origins in Osteopathy.
-Learn to address acute and chronic issues through a range of MET protocols using active client engagement of muscles in precise directions against the therapist’s counterforce.
+Learn to address acute and chronic issues through a range of MET protocols using active client engagement of tissues in precise directions against the therapist’s counterforce.

 About the Hakomi Method?

-Hakomi is a mindfulness based method for self-study and self-discovery.
+Hakomi is a mindfulness-based method for self-study and self-discovery.
 It helps bring awareness to our habits of relating and offers a way to maximise the potential of our therapeutic relationships.

 My bodywork journey started in 1991, with a 7 day introduction to Structural Integration at the Mana Retreat Centre in the Coromandel.
 I finished the 18 month Structural Integration training in 1993 and then headed off to Europe for a 6 month OE, I stayed for 22 years!